What Are Commercial Real Estate Accounting Services?

 Ask potential firms how many real estate investors they work with and what types of properties are in their clients’ portfolios.
 A team with deep industry experience will be familiar with everything from complex lease agreements to the intricacies of a 1031 exchange.
 This specialized knowledge is what allows them to offer proactive tax services and strategic advice that a generalist simply can’t provide.

-Check Their Tech and Software Capabilities
+Ask About Their Tech and Software Stack

 In real estate, efficiency and accuracy are everything.
 Your accounting partner should be using modern technology to streamline processes and give you a clear view of your financial performance.
 Ask them what software they use.
 Many top firms utilize integrated platforms like Yardi or MRI to manage accounting, reporting, and operations in one place.
 This kind of technology is essential for handling the complexities of commercial properties.